Corazon Agrava

-Corazon Juliano-Agrava (Manila, 7 August 1915 – Quezon City, 1 October 1997) was a Filipino judge and the second woman in 1954 appointed as judge of a Court of First Instance.
+Corazon Juliano-Agrava (7 August 1915 – 1 October 1997) was a Filipino judge and the second woman in 1954 appointed as judge of a Court of First Instance.
 She was then president of the Court for Youth and Home Affairs in Manila.
 Records also show that she has served as a Court of Appeals Justice.
 Agrava gained worldwide fame when in 1984, she was appointed the chairperson of a fact-finding board commission by President Ferdinand Marcos to investigate the cause of the murder of opposition leader Benigno Aquino Jr. in 1983.
 She has also been active in various other social and cultural organizations, including the Women Rights Movement of the Philippines, the Philippine Association of University Women, the National Civic Assembly of Women and U.P.
 Alumni Association.